Vietnamese Scout Association: Girl Scouting

 The Vietnamese Girl Scout Association (Hội Nữ Hướng Đạo Việt Nam) is a former member of the World Association of Girl Guides and Girl Scouts, last mentioned in 1973.

 Outside Vietnam since 1975, the Vietnamese Girl Scout Association and the Vietnamese Scout Association have merged into a single group and operate under the leadership of the International Central Committee of Vietnamese Scouting.

 However, like overseas Vietnamese Scouting, girls and boys may now be seen together in coeducational Scouting groups in Vietnam, mostly today under the Pathfinders.

 International Scouting units in Vietnam

 In addition, there are USA Girl Scouts Overseas in Ho Chi Minh City, serviced by way of USAGSO headquarters in New York City, and there are American Boy Scouts in Hanoi, serving in Cub Scout Pack 844, linked to the Direct Service branch of the Boy Scouts of America, which supports units around the world.
-There are also Boy Scout Troop 2 and Cub Scout Pack 2 serving in Hanoi.
+There are also Boy Scout Troop 2 and Cub Scout Pack 2 serving in he capital, Hanoi.
+These organizations have in a way been responsible, indirectly, for the revival of organized scouting in all of Vietnam itself.